kernelmustard/hash/README.md

 (useless) reimplementation of common hashing algorithms

 # dev
-Trying to figure out how to parse args in a certain order, right now just specify hashing algo (or --all) last.
+- Trying to figure out how to parse args in a certain order, right now just specify hashing algo (or --all) last.
+- No clue why, but `--string` with `--crc32` gives an incorrect value

 # sources
 - https://www.w3.org/TR/png/#D-CRCAppendix